 I recommend attending the following Windows Server 2019 Webinar to learn more about Windows server 2019 from experts.

 Windows Server 2019 Webinar

-set included in the full release as well as a more in-depth look at the most important
+set included in the full release and a more in-depth look at the most important

 features in Windows Server 2019.
 Registration linke for the Windows Server 2019 Webinar is given below.

-and media coverage so it’s nice to have an hour-long session where you can sit back and let a panel of Microsoft experts cut through the noise and give you all the information you
+and media coverage.
+Hence, it’s nice to have an hour-long session where you can sit back and let a panel of Microsoft experts cut through the noise and give you all the information you

 It’s also a great chance to ask your questions direct to those with the inside knowledge and receive answers live on air.
-Over 2000 people have now registered for this webinar and I’m going to be joining too.
+Over 2000 people have now registered for this webinar, and I will be joining too.
 It’s

 Free to register – what are you waiting for?

 What is New in Windows Server 2019

 Windows Server 2019 has four main investment areas, and below is a glimpse of each area.
 The above-mentioned Windows server 2019 Webinar will give you more details.